russellwhitaker/uap-clj/README.md

 That's a lot of tests.
 All the tests in [`uap-core`'s test directory](https://github.com/ua-parser/uap-core/tree/master/tests) in fact, except for 3 bad tests which are filtered against in the test runner (and which should be fixed upstream).

+This repository also runs `lein spec` under Travis-ci if you're considering contributing to this project.

 ## Use

 ### commandline (CLI)